CodeMouse92/DEVModInACan/README.md

 ## Repository Structure

-The `community` directory contains files that correspond to common scenarios, such as `community/conduct.md` and `community/promotional.md`.
+The `community` directory contains files that correspond to common scenarios, such as `community/promotional.md`.
+Tag *suggestion* comments (versus adjustment messages) are also here.

-The `tag-mod` directory contains files that correspond to DEV tags.
-For example, canned responses for moderating the `#beginners` tag are in `tag-mod/beginners.md`.
+The `tag-mod` directory is for tag adjustment responses.
+It contains files that correspond to DEV tags.
+For example, canned responses for tag adjustments on the `#beginners` tag are in `tag-mod/beginners.md`.

 ## Usage